Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The EPSRC Doctoral Prize scheme is running again in 2024.
+The EPSRC Postdoctoral Pathway scheme (formerly known as Doctoral Prize scheme) will run again in 2025.
 This text version of the circular calls for nominations and provides details of the competition.

-EPSRC Doctoral Prize Scheme – Call for nominations for 2024 competition.
+EPSRC Postdoctoral Pathway Scheme – Call for nominations for 2025 competition.

-• The EPSRC Doctoral Prize scheme will run again in 2024.
+• The EPSRC Postdoctoral Pathway scheme (formerly known as Doctoral Prize scheme) will run again in 2025.
 This circular calls for nominations and provides details of the scheme.

-• Action: Departments are asked to notify the supervisors of eligible candidates, to invite them to nominate suitable candidates from within Oxford or another UK higher education institution, and to advertise this opportunity to students within the department.
-Please note applications should be made by the student with support from the proposed supervisor.
-For external candidates the supervisor will need to complete the online form on their behalf as the form requires SSO access.
+• Action: Departments are asked to notify eligible candidates and their supervisors, to invite them to nominate suitable candidates from within Oxford or another UK higher education institution, and to advertise this opportunity to students within the department.
+Please note applications should be submitted by the student with support from the proposed supervisor.
+For external candidates the supervisor will need to complete the online form on their behalf, as the form requires SSO access.

-• Supervisors should complete the online application form by 10am on Monday 13 May 2024.
+• A complete online application form should be submitted by eligible students by midday on Monday 19th May 2025.
 Please note any internal department deadlines for project approval before submitting your application.

 A – Background

-The EPSRC Doctoral Prize scheme is intended to help universities retain and recruit the best PhD students receiving EPSRC support to increase the impact of their PhD, and to improve retention of the very best students in research careers.
-In 2024 a total of £307,000 will be made available to support the scheme, with the competition for awards being administered by the Division.
+The EPSRC Postdoctoral Pathway scheme is intended to help universities retain and recruit the best PhD students receiving EPSRC support to increase the impact of their PhD, and to improve retention of the very best students in research careers.
+In 2025, a total of £265,618 (approximately 10 awards) will be made available to support the scheme, with the competition for awards being administered by the Division.

 B – Purpose and use of funding

 Please note that EPSRC best practice guidance states that “Universities should advertise the scheme externally and encourage applicants to move organisations and into new research areas”.
-Previously, at Oxford, the Doctoral Prize scheme has recruited solely internal DPhil candidates.
-To ensure better compliance with EPSRC rules for this scheme, and to facilitate broader collaboration and diversity of experience, supervisors should consider candidates within their network who are undertaking a PhD at other higher education institutions.
+To ensure compliance with EPSRC rules for this scheme, and to facilitate broader collaboration and diversity of experience, supervisors should consider candidates within their network who are undertaking a PhD at other UK higher education institutions.

-Awards can comprise between three months and twenty-four months salary (07S.2 of the University salary scale) and research support costs for an EPSRC-funded student following the submission of their DPhil thesis.
+Awards can comprise between three months and twenty-four months’ salary (07S.2 of the University salary scale, including OUW) and research support costs for an EPSRC-funded student following the submission of their DPhil thesis.

 Applications will need to make a case for the following (selection criteria):